rpgoldman/pyDcop/docs/index.rst

 - Agents can run on the same computer or on different machines, making real distributed experiments easy.
 - Multi-platform : pyDCOP can run on windows, Mac and Linux.
-- pyDCOP is especially suited for IoT use-case and can run agents on single-board computers like the Raspberry Pi.
+- pyDCOP is especially suited for the IoT use-case and can run agents on single-board computers like the Raspberry Pi.
-- In addition to classical DCOP algorithm, pyDCOP also provide novel approaches for using DCOP in IoT systems: several strategies are available to distribute DCOP computations on agents and achieve resiliency.
+- In addition to classical DCOP algorithms, pyDCOP also provides novel approaches for using DCOP in IoT systems: several strategies are available to distribute DCOP computations on agents and achieve resilience.